aranair/aranair.github.io/source/posts/2017-06-28-building-a-python-cli-stock-ticker-with-urwid.html.markdown

 Same for `quote_text`, except this time a bunch of other widgets were used.

-A [filler][filler] will maximise itself to the screen and the [padding][padding] widget is self-explanatory;
-it keeps one column open on each side.
-And finally the `LineBox` leaves a border around the main area.

 ```python
 quote_text = urwid.Text(u'Press (R) to get your first quote!')
 quote_filler = urwid.Filler(quote_text, valign='top', top=1, bottom=1)